iboyko21/frontend-application-design/chapter4/README.md

 ```

-This unit test uses an `expect ... to ... ` format common in behavior driven development.

-The code is intended to read in close to natural english.
-The test above reads "*TodoListView should display 'No List Selected' if a list is not provided*".
+The test above reads
+> TodoListView should display 'No List Selected' if a list is not provided.

-And within the test it reads, "*expect `screen.getByText("No List Selected")` to be truthy.*"
+And within the test it reads,
+> expect `screen.getByText("No List Selected")` to be truthy.

+This `describe ... it ...` and `expect ... to ... ` syntax is common in behavior driven development.

 Run `npm run test` and the vitest runner will launch and should pass.